aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 - The local proxy, and library clients may use connection ID to determine how to respond to or filter incoming messages in a similar manner to that of stream id.
 - Ending a TCP Connection (normally or abnormally) is accomplished by either side sending a _ConnectionReset_ with the stream ID and connection ID that is meant to be closed.
 - Locally detected network failures are communicated by sending _StreamReset_ over the tunnel using the active stream ID if one is active.
 - If there is a network issue with the WebSocket connection, no control message is necessary to send.
 However, the active stream should be considered invalid and closed.
-Reconnect to the tunnel via the service and start a new stream.
+The localproxy will then reconnect to the tunnel via the service and start a new stream.
+- StreamReset will immediately close all connections associated with the service.

 ### Tunneling message frames